NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 CallHome LDC97S42 (CH109)
 -------------------------

-The following are the suggested arguments and considerations we took for getting Speaker Error Rate (SER) of 5.4% on CH109 set:
+The following are the suggested parameters for getting Speaker Error Rate (SER) of 5.4% on CH109 set:
   - diarizer.oracle_num_speakers = 2 (since there are exactly 2 speakers per each ch109 session)
   - diarizer.speaker_embeddings.model_path = ``speakerdiarization_speakernet`` (This model is trained on voxceleb and telephonic speech Fisher and SWBD. ``Use this model for similar telephonic speech datasets``)
   - diarizer.speaker_embeddings.window_length_in_sec = 1.5